Slipyx/wadslip/README.md

 ## Using
 All you really need to do is specify the Doom WAD file to dump in config.ini under the section 'Main'.
+Wadslip will dump the info to stdout unless piped to a file.
 Specifying a map name will attempt to look for the map in the WAD file and export a full 2D image of it to SVG and PNG.
 The settings under the 'MapDrawer' section are used to customize how the map is drawn.
 The drawThings setting will draw a green square where the player 1 start is and colored squares where all the keys are.
-The countThings setting will tally up all the monsters and items that are on the map and dump the stats to dump.txt along with all the other WAD info.
+The countThings setting will tally up all the monsters and items that are on the map and dump the stats along with all the other WAD info.
 So far, only monsters and powerups are counted.

 ## Dependencies
 wadslip depends on the following libraries: